-Although there are many different types of meditation, all of which can be beneficial for our health, I prefer mindfulness based; largely because the fundamental principles that are inherent within this practice can help remove these barriers, naturally through the basic process, with no added technique required.
+Although there are many different types of meditation, all of which can be beneficial for our health, I prefer mindfulness-based; largely because the fundamental principles that are inherent within this practice can help remove the barriers associated with restlessness, naturally through the basic process, with no added technique required.
 We will merely use the restlessness as the focal point of the meditation.

 The essence of mindfulness is about focusing solely on what is occurring in the present moment without judgment.
 Being present and fully aware of that moment without judgment.
 This might be your surroundings, your thoughts, emotions, or physical sensations.
 For example, you can focus on your breath, a tree, the wind, your hand, food in your mouth, a ticking clock, anxiety, sadness, or a pain in your back, to name just a few.

 Here’s how you apply this concept to the feelings of restlessness.